silnrsi/feax/README.md

 # feax
 Preprocessor for feax OpenType code

 Feax is a set of extensions to provide easier and more powerful ways to write fea code.
-For the specification of the feax language see the docs/ folder.
+For the specification of the feax language see [docs/feaextensions.md](docs/feaextensions.md).
+For plans about the future see [docs/feax_future.md](docs/feax_future.md).

 ## Installation steps